aipowerorg/aipowerorg.github.io/docs/content-assistant.md

 When enhancing Products, you can use additional placeholders like `{price}`, `{sku}`, and `{attributes}`.
 See the [WooCommerce Product Writer](/docs/woocommerce-product-writer) documentation for a full list.
 :::

-## Quick Enhancements
+## Quick Assistant Actions

-For single-post improvements, you can use the "Enhance" link directly from the post list.
+For single-post improvements, you can use the "✍️ Assistant" link directly from the post list.

 1. Go to your **Posts**, **Pages**, or **Products** list.
 2. Hover over a post to reveal the action links.
-3. Click on **✍️ Enhance**.
+3. Click on **✍️ Assistant**.
 A dropdown menu will appear.

 <img src={caenhance} width="600" />